skiddedruck/EmberV1ForRoblox/README.md

-# Vape V4
+# Ember V1
-rewrite soon :tm:
+Ember™️, a modification of the famous roblox script Vape V4